THE HUMAN FACTOR | INSURANCE AND INDIVIDUALISM IN THE U.S.

 3Q with historian Caley Horan on innovation, risk-sharing, and cultural transformation

 “Innovation is born of openness to futures that are not easily imaginable.
 History reminds us that many ideas, institutions, and organizational structures that now seem natural and inevitable did not always exist.
 In doing so, it throws open the door to boundless possibility.”

 — Caley Horan, Assistant Professor of History

 Assistant Professor Caley Horan is an historian of the United States who focuses on the cultural and intellectual transformations of the post-WWII era.
 Her research interests include business history and the history of capitalism, cold war culture, risk and prediction, and the history of gender and sexuality.
-As part of the Human Factor series, SHASS Communications spoke with Horan recently about her book manuscript, "Actuarial Age," under contract with the University of Chicago Press, which explores the cultural life of insurance and the role of risk-based thinking in shaping American institutions and daily life during the second half of the 20th century.
+As part of the Human Factor series, SHASS Communications spoke with Horan recently about her book manuscript, Insurance Era, (now published, University of Chicago Press, 2021) which explores the cultural life of insurance and the role of risk-based thinking in shaping American institutions and daily life during the second half of the 20th century.

 Q: You’re currently working on a book project that examines the rise of the private insurance industry after the Second World War.
 What form did insurance take prior to the one we’re familiar with today?
 What factors caused the shift to this new model?